Vidminas/socialgenpod/README.md

 ## Usage

-Open chat interface by running `solidrag-chat`.
+Open chat interface by running `genpod-chat`.

-Run the LLM service provider using `solidrag-llm`.
+Run the LLM service provider using `genpod-llm`.